Welcome to Disneyland! Let’s eat some vegan food!

 Please note that I am just a guest, like you, and I have no control over any decision made at Disneyland.
 If you would like to express how you feel about the (lack of) vegan options, please send Disneyland an email or comment on one of their official social media accounts.

 For quick service locations, you will need to have the Disneyland app to mobile order your food.
-Some locations require mobile order, and some take both walk-ups and mobile order.
+Some locations require mobile order, and some take both walk-ups and mobile order, and some are walk-up only.
 There isn’t a list of which is which because they seem to change depending on crowd levels.

 It’s very important that you plan it as much as possible in advance, since the time slots on the app get full very quickly for some locations.
 At the very least, check the app one hour before you would like to eat, but in some cases you need to order even earlier.
-I would suggest ordering all of your mobile order food at the beginning of the day, as in, when you are standing in line for security, so that you know you will get the times you want.
+I would suggest checking the app for available time slots perhaps 3 hours before you’d like to eat.

 If you would like to eat at a Table Service restaurant, you will need to make a reservation on the Disneyland app or website, or you may possibly get lucky as a walk-up.
 You can make table service reservations up to 60 days in advance, and for some restaurants, they will get booked within minutes of becoming available.
 I suggest setting your alarm for 6am on your 60-days ahead day, and going on the website and trying to book.
 If there aren’t any times available, keep checking back in case there are cancellations, and in case they add more capacity.
 If all else fails, then try to do the walk-up list when you are in the park.